-- Add plantain and dates to food processor.
-Blend.
+- Add plantain and pitted dates to food processor.
+Blend until well combined.

 - Add remaining ingredients.
 Stir with a spatula, then blend until smooth.

-- Spread batter into foil lined 8" x 8" glass baking pan.
+- Spread batter into the lined baking dish.

-- Bake in preheated oven at 350 deg for 25 minutes.
+- Place brownies in the oven and bake at 350 degrees F for 25-30 minutes.

-- Remove from oven and cool to room temperature in pan.
+- Remove brownies from oven and cool to room temperature in pan.

 *ripe plantain meaning: yellow with many black/brown spots